dlu-ch/dlb/doc/ex_tool.rst

 Dependency classes
 ------------------

-A dependency class is a subclass of :class:`dlb.ex.Tool.Dependency`.
+A dependency class is a subclass of :class:`Tool.Dependency`.
 Its instances describe *dependency roles* (as attributes of a :class:`Tool`).

 The :meth:`Tool.Dependency.validate()` methods of dependency classes are used by :term:`tool instances <tool instance>`